envoyproxy/katacoda-scenarios/detecting-service-health-with-healthchecks/step6.md

 ## Task

-To make all the HTTP servers unhealthy, run the command `curl 172.18.0.3/unhealthy; curl 172.18.0.4/unhealthy;`{{execute}}.
+To make all the HTTP servers unhealthy, run the command `curl 172.18.0.3/unhealthy; curl 172.18.0.4/unhealthy;`{{execute T1}}.
 As before, this will trigger an endpoint to cause the HTTP server to fail.

 ## Envoy Response

 Envoy Proxy's configuration has defined two endpoints, but they are now both unavailable.

 When new requests come into Envoy, the proxy will return a 503 message with an error relating to upstream servers being unavailable.

-`curl localhost -i`{{execute}}
+`curl localhost -i`{{execute T1}}